tsuyoshicho/night-and-day/README.md

 # night-and-day

-Vim plugin to automatically switch between your "day theme" and "night theme".
+A Vim plugin to automatically switch between your "day theme" and "night theme".

 ## how it works